 Psychology students can get experience in the field through Psychology Internships.
 Make your summers, January, and any spare time count.
 The Filene Center can help you set up internships, and students may use their community or trustee scholarships to fund internships.

 Psychology students can get experience in the field through employment.
-Visit with Lisa Gavigan in the Filene Center to learn about local employment possibilities for Psych majors.
+Contact Career Services to learn about local employment possibilities for Psych majors.
 You can also seek employment at our Laboratory Nursery School.

 The Center for Social Justice and Community Impact is the umbrella under which various community service opportunities are available on campus.
 Drop by their office on the ground floor of Cole Memorial Chapel or dig into their web site to learn more about what Wheaton students have done and to explore what we might accomplish together.